digitaleinitiativen/courses/README.md

 A more formal way of signalizing interest will be added while conducting this process.

 Courses:
+#### 26 InkScape and Blender for 3D printing **Jim van Hazendonk**
+ - Format: 2x3 hours
+ - Content: Learn how to create 3D printable objects using Blender and Inkscape
+ - Participants: 8-12
+ - Preparations: bring your own laptop (need to know basics of blender and inkscape)
+ - Price: €35

+#### 25 Getting started with InkScape **Jim van Hazendonk**
+ - Format: 4 hours
+ - Content: Learn how to create vector graphics
+ - Participants: 8-12
+ - Preparations: bring your own laptop
+ - Price: €20

 #### 24 Visuals & Projection Mapping in a Live Environment **Raphael Kuster**
  - Format: 2h - more specific to interests